norbu35/nextjs-omniportal/README.md

 As Mongolia is a small country, Mongolian users usually look for a limited number of types of information.
 As the information to be aggregated is of manageable size, it will be possible and more efficient to aggregate all the information on one 'starting point of the web'.
-There are plenty of international such Portal Websites, for example Yahoo.com and MSN.com, although these sites are on english and are not accessible for the majority of
+There are plenty of international such Portal Websites, for example Yahoo.com and MSN.com, although these sites are on english and are not accessible for the majority of mongolians.
-Mongolians.

 ### Target Audience Analysis

-The main target of audience will be the less technically adept, older Mongolians with no or limited English who have difficulty navigating the Internet.
+The main target of audience will be the less technically adept, older mongolians with no or limited English who have difficulty navigating the Internet.
 Although websites to find information is plenty on the Internet, almost all of them are in English, so having a one stop site with all the essential information will help the users who are not able to utilize these other websites.